Doomsday-Blockbuster/Doombuster/README.md

 - Only attendees can play Trivia game to enable skipping a single song.
 Admin can skip any song anytime.
 - Add your own song
 - Add your own playlist
-- When admin leaves room, admin privelages transfer automatically to a random person who is still in room
+- When admin leaves room, admin privelages transfer automatically to a random person who is still in room.
+If no one is left in room, room is destroyed.

 ## Future Improvements